 - Establish cost-effective multi-agency term contracts for high use supplies and services needed by all agencies.

-- Provide training to client agencies on the application of the State Procurement Code (AS 36.30, 2 AAC 12) and the Alaska Administrative Manual.
+- Provide procurement training, consultation and assistance to client agencies on the proper application of the State Procurement Code (AS 36.30, 2 AAC 12) and the Alaska Administrative Manual.

 - Accept, warehouse, distribute, and/or sell incoming Federal and State surplus property to eligible program recipients.

 |A: Result - Improved cost effectiveness of state procurement and maximized efficiency and effectiveness of Federal and State property programs.|